F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Electroplating is the well-established traditional way of finishing faucets that has been around nearly since faucets were invented.

 It involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
-Usually, at least three coats are applied, an undercoat of nickel and then two coats of chrome.
+Usually, at least three coats are applied, an undercoat of nickel, and then two coats of chrome.
 The final finish is polished to give the chrome its shine.

 The process is potentially hazardous to the operator and the environment.
 It involves toxic and corrosive chemicals that must be disposed of safely.
 No other coating technology even comes close to the dangers involved in electroplating.